-Languages across the Curriculum
+Languages Across the Curriculum

-- communicate in the target language about course topics,
+- Communicate in the target language about course topics;

-- consider course topics from the perspective of individuals who represent the target language or culture, and
+- Explain course topics from the perspective(s) of individuals who use the target language;

-- use the target language to conduct course research.
+- Use the target language to conduct course research.